 - Now go ahead and add in all the spices.
 Stir to combine.
 Your kitchen should be smelling pretty awesome by now!

 - Time for the can of chopped tomatoes in sauce.
 I am using Mutti finely chopped tomatoes in sauce.
 Cook on medium low heat for 3-5 minutes.
 This particular sauce is ready-to-go and does not ‘require’ cooking, however the sauce needs to be heated through so the eggs can cook.

 - Once the sauce is hot, make five indentations in the sauce to add the eggs.
-Crack and egg in each indentation, then turn the heat down to low, cover and let it simmer for 4-5 minutes or until the eggs are no longer translucent and there is a film over the yolk.
+Crack an egg in each indentation, then turn the heat down to low, cover and let it simmer for 4-5 minutes or until the eggs are no longer translucent and there is a film over the yolk.
 At this point if you poke the yolk with a fork, it should be runny.
 Cook longer if you don’t like soft eggs.

 Needless to say, my friend and I fell in love with Shakshuka at first bite.
-I couldn’t find shakshuka anywhere near my suburban town, so I kept driving back to the city to treat myself to this meal, over and over again.
+I couldn’t find it anywhere near my suburban town, so I kept driving back to the city to treat myself to this meal, over and over again.
 That lead me to try and figure out how to prepare this at home.
 Turns out shakshuka is very easy to make, and it’s the distinct combination of spices that makes this dish so special.

 Shakshuka is the perfect recipe for gatherings.
 This easy Mediterranean dish has a deep rich flavor from the warm combination of spices and perfectly poached eggs.
 The toppings add another layer of flavor and texture that completes the dish.
 Serve with a side of crusty bread or pita bread.